-This is when Critical Illness Insurance comes into its own.
-It provides a tax free lump sum payment on diagnosis of a ‘qualifying’ serious illness.
+This is when critical illness insurance comes into its own.
+It provides a tax-free lump sum payment on diagnosis of a ‘qualifying’ serious illness.

 The lump sum can be used to modify your home or vehicle, pay off the mortgage or generate an ongoing income providing you and your family with a continuing level of financial security.

 Every two minutes someone in the UK is diagnosed with cancer.
-Cancer Research UK 2016.

 Which option is best for you?

-Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many Protection products available.
+Roxburgh Financial Management was set up to provide specialist help to people unsure how to go about choosing from the many protection products available.
 For example, you might not be insured for certain illnesses if the diagnosis is made after you reach a certain age, most policies pay out only once but some will make a small payment if you are diagnosed with a less severe illness, and some insurers cover your children at no extra cost whilst others may not.
 So it’s important to make sure that if you’re buying a policy that it’s the right one for you.

 Our specialists will help you to navigate all the options to find the cover that is right for you and your family at an affordable rate.

-Six reasons to use us
+Five reasons to use us

-- We will explain the good, the bad, and the ugly
+2. We will explain the good, the bad, and the ugly

-- We will ask the right questions
+3. We will ask the right questions

-- We do all the work, right through to completing the application form
+4. We do all the work, right through to helping complete the application form

-- We are independent and can access the full range of insurance providers
+5. We can access a comprehensive range of insurance providers

-With Level Term Critical Illness insurance an insurer is paid a monthly amount (the premium) to ensure that an ‘agreed amount’ (the benefit) is paid to the insured should they be diagnosed with a serious illness within the agreed number of years that the insurance is in place, called the Term.
+With Level Term critical illness insurance an insurer is paid a monthly amount (the premium) to ensure that an ‘agreed amount’ (the benefit) is paid to the insured should they be diagnosed with a serious illness within the agreed number of years that the insurance is in place, called the Term.

-Level Term Critical Illness insurance is commonly taken out to provide a guaranteed lump sum amount with guaranteed premiums.
+Level Term critical illness insurance is commonly taken out to provide a guaranteed lump sum amount with guaranteed premiums.

 Decreasing Term Critical Illness Insurance

-With Decreasing Term Critical Illness insurance an ‘agreed amount’ (benefit) is chosen which reduces over time.
+With Decreasing Term critical illness insurance an ‘agreed amount’ (benefit) is chosen which reduces over time.
 An insurer is paid a monthly amount (the premium) to ensure that the ‘decreasing amount’ is paid to the insured should they be diagnosed with a serious illness within the agreed number of years that the insurance is in place, called the Term.

-The amount you pay is fixed throughout the life of the insurance (policy), and the premium level is lower than that of Level Term Critical Illness insurance as a result of the decreasing benefit.
+The amount you pay is fixed throughout the life of the insurance (policy), and the premium level is lower than that of Level Term critical illness insurance as a result of the decreasing benefit.

-Decreasing life insurance is commonly used to pay off a repayment mortgage, taken out for the same number of years as the mortgage and reducing in line with the outstanding mortgage amount.
+Decreasing Term critical illness insurance is commonly used to pay off a repayment mortgage, taken out for the same number of years as the mortgage and reducing in line with the outstanding mortgage amount.
 The benefit should reduce slower than the mortgage debt, ensuring repayment of the mortgage in full.
 However, there is no guarantee that the level of cover will match the outstanding debt upon a claim.

-With Increasing Term life insurance an ‘agreed amount’ (benefit) is chosen which increases over time.
+With Increasing Term critical illness insurance an ‘agreed amount’ (benefit) is chosen which increases over time.
 An insurer is paid a monthly amount (the premium) to ensure that the ‘increasing amount’ is paid to the insured should they be diagnosed with a serious illness within the agreed number of years that the insurance is in place, called the Term.